Skip to:

 Social factors

 Social factors, or sometimes socioeconomic factors, include things like labor movements, population growth rates, consumer trends, education levels of workers, and wealth disparity.
 Social issues or changing cultural movements can affect your business, so it’s a good idea to investigate them dispassionately when considering their impact.
+Socioeconomic factors affect the cost of labor, the type of workers available to you, and your market and customers.

 Technological factors

+Technological factors continue to transform how business is done on many levels.
+These factors can range from logistical issues to new business opportunities.
 In some places, you may need to be concerned about internet access or even the electrical grid.
 You may need to assess how you take advantage of new technologies.
 Your competitors may also use technology in a way that can affect you.
+To help you think about how these external factors might impact you, use this PEST analysis template to guide you.

 PEST analysis benefits and drawbacks